 Someone else did: your mom.

 Unfortunately, your mom’s approach was all wrong even if she was the passenger — which she wasn’t.
-She wrote many emails to Megabus complaining that you should be refunded, reimbursed for the Greyhound ticket and for your Uber ride.
+She wrote many emails to Megabus complaining that you should be refunded, reimbursed for the Greyhound ticket and your Uber ride.

 She also made threats that “legal counsel” instructed her to contact the Better Business Bureau to report Megabus for their poor customer service.